-1 Offenders in To Be Determined (TBD) status are eligible for an Auto Screener assessment, but have not yet had one completed.
+1 Offenders in To Be Determined (TBD) status are eligible for an Auto Screener assessment, but have not yet had one completed and did not have administrative records available for a triage screener assessment.
 Offenders in this status are supervised by CSP at the Maximum supervision level until their assessment has been completed.